 7. Rosolina Mare Beach

 Rosolina Mare is a charming beach resort located on a peninsula south of Venice.
 It stretches over 9 kilometers and lies among sand dunes, ponds, and captivating natural environment.
 There is an array of activities visitors can merit on the beach, from tennis to horse riding, cycling, and volleyball.
-Many locals in the Veneto region love to spend time on Rosolina which is still one of the low-key beach resort around the Venetian Lagoon and as such, it’s a great alternative for more crowded beaches in the area.
+Many locals in the Veneto region love to spend time on Rosolina which is still one of the low-key beach resorts around the Venetian Lagoon and as such, it’s a great alternative for more crowded beaches in the area.
 In addition to being extremely relaxing and pleasant, Rosolina is also a great place to explore the Coastal Botanic Garden of Porto Caleri or pay a visit to the church of San Antonio situated in the center of the town.

 Read more: Best Spanish Towns with Beaches